2020 Houston Astros season: Offseason

+Summary

+The Astros hired Dusty Baker as their 24th manager, succeeding A. J. Hinch.

+The Astros concluded the 2019 season with an record for the most wins in baseball and as AL West division champions, ten games ahead of the runners-up Oakland Athletics.
+The Astros won their second AL pennant, but were defeated in the World Series in seven games by the Washington Nationals.
+The 107 regular-season wins surpassed the club record of 103 set just the season before, with the Astros having won 100 or more games for a third consecutive, unprecedented in franchise history.
+Justin Verlander won the AL Cy Young Award, the second of his career and fourth by an Astros pitcher, while Yordan Alvarez was recognized as AL Rookie of the Year, the third player in team history.

 Electronic sign-stealing controversy

 For years, some individuals on other teams had suspected the Astros of stealing signs, but there was no public reporting on the subject until November 2019, when The Athletic reporters Ken Rosenthal and Evan Drellich at The Athletic published an article detailing the team's activities.
 Mike Fiers, who pitched for the Astros from 2015 to 2017, informed The Athletic that the organization used a video camera in center field at Minute Maid Park to film the opposing catcher's signals to the pitcher regarding the next pitch.
 Astros players or team staffers watching the live camera feed behind the dugout used various audio cues to signal to the batter what type of pitch was coming next.
 MLB opened an investigation into the allegations and confirmed in January 2020 that the Astros illegally used a camera system to steal signs during the 2017 regular season and postseason, during which they won the World Series, as well as in part of the 2018 regular season.
 MLB found no evidence of illicit sign stealing in the 2019 season, in which the Astros advanced to the World Series but lost.

 For failure to prevent the rules violations, Astros general manager Jeff Luhnow and field manager A. J. Hinch were suspended for the entire 2020 season.
 The Astros were fined the maximum allowable $5 million and forfeited their first- and second-round picks in the 2020 and 2021 drafts.
 No players were punished because they had been given immunity by MLB in exchange for their cooperation.
 The Astros subsequently fired both Luhnow and Hinch on the day their suspensions were announced.
 MLB's investigation also determined that Boston Red Sox manager Alex Cora helped mastermind the Astros' sign stealing while serving as Hinch's bench coach in 2017; Boston and Cora mutually parted ways the following day, and MLB later suspended Cora through the 2020 postseason.
 Carlos Beltrán was the only Astros player from 2017 who was specifically named in the report; he had been hired to manage the New York Mets in November 2019 but parted ways with the team after the results of MLB's investigation were announced.